Sridharn97/Online-Recipe-Manangement-System-and-MealPlanner/README.md

    MySQL Connector/J: MySQL JDBC driver for connecting Java applications to a MySQL database

 # Installation and Setup
-# Prerequisites
+### Prerequisites
-   1.Java Development Kit (JDK): Ensure you have JDK version 11 or higher installed.
+- Java Development Kit (JDK) version 11 or higher.
-   2.MySQL: Install and run MySQL.
+- MySQL installed and running.
-   3.JDBC Driver for MySQL: Download the MySQL Connector/J (JDBC driver) from the official MySQL webs
+- JDBC Driver for MySQL.